 The Community Infrastructure Levy (CIL) Regulations came into force in April 2010 and provide Borough and District Councils, as 'charging authorities', with a mechanism to raise money from development in their area to fund infrastructure.
 The money raised will be used to help fund infrastructure to meet the needs of the community (such as improvements to roads, schools, parks, playgrounds and other community facilities), and therefore support growth.
 It will still be possible to secure some funding through section 106 agreements, but this is likely to be scaled back and more often be restricted to more site-specific requirements.

 CIL is a non-negotiable charge, which will apply to certain new development and is calculated on a £ per square metre basis, charged on the net level of development proposed.
 In order to charge CIL, the Council must implement a Community Infrastructure Levy charging schedule based on evidence of viability.
-This will help the Council determine the correct rates to charge and whether to vary the charge in for different parts of the Borough or for different types of development or different scales of development.
-The charging schedule will be subject to only one round of consultation at the draft Charging Schedule stage following which the Council will submit the charging schedule for independent examination.
+This will help the Council determine the correct rates to charge and whether to vary the charge for different parts of the Borough or for different types of development or different scales of development.

 Under the Community Infrastructure Levy Regulations 2010 (as amended), there are some mandatory exemptions from liability to pay CIL, particularly for social housing schemes, charitable development, residential extensions, annexes and self-build housing.

 Areas of the Borough with neighbourhood plans in place will secure 25% of the CIL revenues generated in their area for infrastructure in their area.
 This falls to 15% in areas which do not have a neighbourhood plan in place.